Race for the Cure: Join Team IU Health

-In 1992, more than 1,700 IU employees came together to raise $50,000 for the first IU Health team in Central Indiana’s Race for the Cure.
-Employees from across the state have come together each and every year since to raise funds and awareness to fight breast cancer.
+In 1992, more than 1,700 Indiana University Health team members came together to raise $50,000 for the first IU Health team in Central Indiana’s Race for the Cure.
+Team members from across the state have come together each and every year since to raise funds and awareness to fight breast cancer.

 Why I Walk Video

-Jane from IU Health Methodist Hospital talks about why she walks in the Susan G. Komen Race for the Cure.
+IU Health team members talk about why they walk in the Susan G. Komen Race for the Cure.

 IU Health is leading the way for cancer care in Indiana